chembl/FPSim2/docs/user_guide/tversky.md

-# Run Tversky searches
+# Tversky Searches

 ## In memory

-Use the `FPSim2Engine.tversky` function to run Tversky searches.
-Tversky is a generalisation of Tanimoto and the Sørensen–Dice coefficients.
+Use the `FPSim2Engine.tversky` function to run Tversky asymmetric searches.
+The Tversky similarity coefficient is a generalization of the Tanimoto coefficient that allows asymmetric weighting between query and reference fingerprints.

-!!! tip "Search Types Configuration"
+!!! info "Using `a` and `b` Parameters"
-    Set `a=b=0.5` to perform a Sørensen–Dice search.
+    The `a` and `b` parameters in the `tversky` function control the weighting of the query and reference fingerprints, respectively.
+Adjusting these values allows you to fine-tune the similarity measure to emphasize different aspects of the fingerprints.
+For example, setting `a` to a higher value than `b` will give more weight to the query fingerprint.

 ```python
 from FPSim2 import FPSim2Engine